coreyja/caje/plan.md

 We got LiteFS working for `caje` so that the replicas can read the SQLite and the primary can write to it.
 We currently blow up if the replicas try to write to the DB, fixing this is up next!

+### Fifth Stream

+We tried to implement the LiteFS HALT mechanism.
+We used <https://github.com/superfly/litefs-go/blob/main/litefs.go> as our reference implementation.

+We got the code in a spot where we _expected_ it to work, but haven't succesfully gotten it working in Fly (or tried locally).

+We ~are currently~ WERE getting an `errno: 38` which we believe means `ENOSYS` or `Function not implemented`.
+Which is _weird_ cause Fly.io makes LiteFS so it should work on their platform.
+But as I type this it might be an OS thing, but also strange debain wouldn't support it.

+This might have been fixed by changing the lock cmd to `FcntlCmd::SetLockWait`.
+BUTT this doesn't seem like its actually making the lock correctly.
+Or maybe litefs isn't reading it correctly?

+We are still getting this error from the replica: `error returned from database: (code: 1544) attempt to write a readonly database`
+The Primary doesnt have this issue since it doesn't _need_ HALTing to work to write to the DB